A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{Frequency sub-band feature} Instead of utilizing feature maps covering the entire frequency range, studies have investigated sub-band spectral information to identify specific ranges containing more discriminative information relevant to detecting spoofing speech \cite{Sriskandaraja2016, Soni2016}.
-Research shows that sub-band features, particularly within the low-frequency band of 0-4kHz, outperform the full-band features against channel effects, codecs and noisy conditions, while the high-frequency part of spectrograms may lead to overfitting \cite{yang2019significance, wang2022low, li2023robust}.
-This finding holds significance for the development of resource-constrained anti-spoofing detectors. \cite{Fan2023F0} and \cite{xue2022audio} further narrow down the low-frequency band to 0-400Hz, focusing on the fundamental (F0) frequency.
-By only including the F0 sub-band of the log-power spectrogram as the feature, it can still achieve a satisfactory detection result on the ASVspoof2019-LA set with an EER of 1.15\%. \cite{Sankar2022voicedforVC} point out that, in voiced segments, most spectral differences lie within the 0-4kHz frequency band.
+\textbf{Frequency sub-band feature} Studies have investigated sub-band spectral information to identify specific frequency ranges containing more discriminative information relevant to detecting speech Deepfake \cite{Sriskandaraja2016}.
+Research shows that sub-band features, particularly within the low-frequency band of 0-4kHz, outperform the full-band features against channel effects, codecs and noisy conditions, while the high-frequency part of spectrograms may lead to overfitting \cite{li2023robust}.
+This finding holds significance for the development of resource-constrained Deepfake detectors.
+Works in \cite{Fan2023F0} and \cite{xue2022audio} further narrow down the low-frequency band to 0-400Hz, focusing on the fundamental (F0) frequency.
+By only including the F0 sub-band of the log-power spectrogram as the feature, it can still achieve a satisfactory detection result on the ASVspoof2019-LA set with an EER of 1.15\%.
+Sankar et al. \cite{Sankar2022voicedforVC} point out that, in voiced segments, most spectral differences lie within the 0-4kHz frequency band.
 Conversely, for silence and unvoiced segments, the spectral discriminating features predominantly reside in the 4-8kHz range.
-This observation may explain performance degradation after silencing removal, particularly when the feature emphasizes high frequencies.
+This observation may explain performance degradation after silence removal, particularly when the feature emphasizes high frequencies.

-\textbf{Varied input length} To pass inputs into DL architectures in batch, audio inputs are often set to be fixed-size through trimming or padding.
+\textbf{Varied input length} To pass inputs into DL architectures in batch, speech inputs are often set to be fixed-size through trimming or padding.
 However, this approach may lead to information loss or the propagation of irrelevant information \cite{chettri2020dataset}.
 Wang et al. \cite{Wang2021Comparative} propose to add a pooling layer before DL models to handle varied input lengths, which outperforms fixed-length inputs with the same back-end classifiers.
-Consequently, more research has started to accept variable-length speech as an input \cite{muller2022does, li2022role, liu2023leveraging}.